All Episodes

 Okay.

-If Donald Trump negotiates an end to Putin's war on Ukraine without Ukraine having to cede territory, it starts really small.
+If Donald Trump negotiates an end to Putin's war on Ukraine without Ukraine having to cede territory, sorry, it's really small.

 Really small monitor for me to see that.